Chess GM Christopher Yoo charged for assaulting videographer after losing match

 After losing the match, Yoo crumpled up his scoresheet and abruptly stormed out of the tournament hall.

 During this, the Grandmaster punched a videographer in the back.
-Organizers of the tournament notified police, but it is unknown if legal action was taken.
+Organizers of the tournament notified police, who confirmed the 17-year-old was charged with fourth-degree assault.

 Yoo’s incident, however, caused him to be expelled from the U.S. Chess Championship for the remaining six rounds.
 The scores from his matches played will be declared invalid.
 Going forward, players’ standings will be adjusted accordingly.